utopia-rise/godot-kotlin-jvm/docs/src/doc/user-guide/advanced/abstract-classes.md

     For this reason, the `@RegisterClass` annotation is optional for abstract classes.

 !!! warning
-    As in kotlin, you cannot instantiate abstract classes directly from any other scripting language like GDScript!
+    As in Kotlin, you cannot instantiate abstract classes directly from any other scripting language like GDScript!
 In fact, godot does not even know (or care) that your abstract class exists.

 # Example